 Subject Matter Tests

-These tests consist of multiple-choice items and open-reponse items.
-The subject matter tests measure proficiency of the subject area at the level required of an educator in the Massacusetts public schools.
+These tests consist of multiple-choice items and open-response items.
+The subject matter tests measure proficiency of the subject area at the level required of an educator in the Massachusetts public schools.

 MTEL Contact Information